 Length, 13 to 17 inches; wingspread, 32 to 39 inches; weight, 9 to 20 ounces.
 This small buteo is easily recognized by its heavily-banded tail, with two dark and two light bands.
 Upper plumage is dark gray-brown; underparts are white, heavily streaked with brown.
 The broad-winged is a hawk of continuous deciduous or mixed deciduous forests, preying on snakes, amphibians, insects and small mammals.
 It is Pennsylvania's most common forest hawk, fairly unwary and approachable.
 In Pennsylvania, it is a species of high responsibility because of its association with large, contiguous forests for breeding, as designated in the state Wildlife Action Plan (PGC-PFBC 2005).
-During migration, broad-wings congregate in "kettles" of rising air, which they use to gain height.
-Large flocks, sometimes reaching thousands of individual broadwings, may be seen from hawk watch sites during peak migration in September.
+During migration, broadwings congregate in "kettles" of rising air, which they use to gain height.
+Large flocks, sometimes reaching thousands of individual broad-wings, may be seen from hawk watch sites during peak migration in September.
 This long-distance migrant may travel more than 4,000 miles, to reach tropical forests of South America where they spend the winter.
 The broad-winged hawk's most common vocalization is a high whistled p-we-e-e-e.
 Broad-wings breed mainly in large, deciduous forests and construct their small nests 24 to 40 feet up in trees.
-Their clutches include one to five eggs, usually two to three, that are dull creamy broad-winged hawk may spend more time on eggs while the male brings food to her.
-Eggs are incubated 28 to 35 days and nestlings fledge at about 45 days old.
-It seems as if many pairs occupy their territories year-round while other red-tailed hawks migrate through the state or spend the winter south of their nesting ground north of the state.
+Their clutches include one to five eggs, usually two to three, that are dull creamy white with brown markings.
+Incubation (about 30 days) is mostly by the female while the male brings food to her.